|Last Name||First Name||Institution||Role||Since||Until|

-|Key, Kerry||University of California, San Diego|
+|Gustafson||Chloe||University of California, San Diego||Member||2021||2023|

-The EMAC is neither a science planning nor operations committee, but should review MT operations in the context of the science framework of SAGE-II and the Federal Space Weather Action Plan.
-The EMAC will cultivate and incorporate community input and participation regarding the operational and scientific aspects of the MT effort, via convening of special interest groups or other mechanisms.
-The MT Project Lead and the MT Subaward PIs (both from OSU and the PASSCAL Instrument Center at NMT) will be the primary IRIS staff liaisons with the Advisory Committee and will coordinate with the EMAC Chair to develop topics and questions for review and action by the committee and also report to the PASC.
+The EMAC is neither a science planning nor operations committee, but it should review MT activities in the context of the science framework of SAGE-II and the Federal Space Weather Action Plan.
+The EMAC will cultivate and incorporate community input and participation regarding the operational and scientific aspects of the MT effort, via convening of special interest groups and other mechanisms.
+The MT Project Lead and the MT Subaward PIs (both from OSU and the PASSCAL Instrument Center at NMT) will be the primary IRIS staff liaisons with the EMAC and will coordinate with the EMAC Chair to develop topics and questions for review and action by the committee and also report to the PASC.
 The committee will meet virtually, no less than twice per year, and will provide an annual written report to the PASC, the IRIS President, and Board of Directors.
 Additionally, the EMAC may be charged with reviewing special topics and questions requiring prompt action.
 Members of the committee are appointed by the Board of Directors and serve renewable three-year terms.
 The EMAC chair will sit as an ex officio member of the PASC.